-In 2019 we saw the successful introduction of Word Aware, a structured whole school approach to introducing new vocabulary through multi-sensory teaching and phonological techniques.
+Word Aware is a structured whole school approach to introducing new vocabulary through multi-sensory teaching and phonological techniques.
 It can be taught to the whole class, smaller groups as an intervention or to meet the needs of individual children.
 This has had a huge impact on the acqisition of new words related to learning, whilst embedding the spelling and meaning of new vocabulary through fun and interactive multiple exposures to the word.

-In autumn 2020, we are introducing the IDL online intervention program to support pupils with reading, spelling and maths.
+The IDL online intervention program supports pupils with reading, spelling and maths.
 This is having a huge impact on progress and self-confidence amongst our learners.

 Each class throughout school has access to their own pack of coloured overlays.
 These may help children with visual stress when reading.
 The children have been trying them out and can tell their teachers which colour may be best for them.

 You can find more information about Dyslexia by using the link to the British Dyslexia Assocation or some of these other helpful wesites:

 http://www.supersummary.com/dyslexia-guide/ This provides lots of links to other websites and resources.